modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 (Source: information obtained from Pais´ book.)
 </center>

 The 1926 Physics Nobel Prize was awarded to Jean Baptiste Perrin (1870-1942) "for his work on the discontinuous structure of matter, and especially for his discovery of sedimentation equilibrium".
-In what follows, we quote the document WORK describing the contributions made by Perrin and then we indicate the title of his Nobel Lecture and its corresponding subtitles.
+In what follows, we quote the document Work describing the contributions made by Perrin and then we indicate the title of his Nobel Lecture and its corresponding subtitles.
 The complete texts of the sections with subtitles in boldface are included in Appendix 7.1.
 All the references of these documents in MLA format are given.

 !!! tip "1926 Physics Nobel Prize awarded to Perrin."